rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 fast identification of `Pair`s and `Symbol`s and integer math.
 If we decide to, it will be easy to switch to other types to represent in the 2 tag bits.

+### Connecting into the allocation API

-Translating between `Value` and `TaggedPtr` will be made easier by creating an intermediate type that represents all types as an enum but doesn't require a valid lifetime.
+Translating between `Value` and `TaggedPtr` will be made easier by creating an intermediate type that represents all types as an `enum` but doesn't require a valid lifetime.
 This type will be useful because it is most closely ergonomic with the allocator API and the object header type information.